TERREMEMBER/znbase/docs/README.md

 - **The formal definition of the grammar of a SQL statement, or a component of a SQL statement**.

 Every [_syntax rule_](#syntax-rule) is defined textually in the single [_diagram definition file_](#diagram-definition-file).
 The set of all these rules is intended to define the entirety of the YSQL grammar—but nothing beyond this.
-Presently, the definitions of some [_syntax rules_](#syntax-rule) (while these are implemented in the YSQL subsystem of YugabyteDB) remain to be written down.
+Presently, the definitions of some [_syntax rules_](#syntax-rule) (while these are implemented in the YSQL subsystem of ZNbaseDB) remain to be written down.

 Sometimes, the grammar of an entire SQL statement can be comfortably described by a single, self-contained [_syntax rule_](#syntax-rule).
-The [Syntax section](https://docs.yugabyte.com/latest/api/ysql/the-sql-language/statements/txn_commit/#syntax) of the account of the `COMMIT` statement provides an example.
+The [Syntax section](https://docs.ZNbase.com/latest/api/ysql/the-sql-language/statements/txn_commit/#syntax) of the account of the `COMMIT` statement provides an example.
 More commonly, the grammar of a SQL statement includes references (by name) to the definition(s) of one or more other rule(s).
 And often such referenced [_syntax rules_](#syntax-rule) are the targets of references from many other [_syntax rules_](#syntax-rule).
-The complete account of a very flexible SQL statement can end up as a very large closure of multiply referenced rules. [`SELECT`](https://docs.yugabyte.com/latest/api/ysql/the-sql-language/statements/dml_select/#syntax) is the canonical example of complexity.
-For example, a terminal like [`integer`](https://docs.yugabyte.com/latest/api/ysql/syntax_resources/grammar_diagrams/#integer) can end up as the reference target in very many distinct syntax spots within the total definition of the `SELECT` statement, and of other statements.
+The complete account of a very flexible SQL statement can end up as a very large closure of multiply referenced rules. [`SELECT`](https://docs.ZNbase.com/latest/api/ysql/the-sql-language/statements/dml_select/#syntax) is the canonical example of complexity.
+For example, a terminal like [`integer`](https://docs.ZNbase.com/latest/api/ysql/syntax_resources/grammar_diagrams/#integer) can end up as the reference target in very many distinct syntax spots within the total definition of the `SELECT` statement, and of other statements.

 A [_syntax rule_](#syntax-rule) is specified using EBNF notation.
 EBNF stands for “extended Backus–Naur form”.
 See this [Wikipedia article](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form).
-Here is an example for the [`PREPARE`](https://docs.yugabyte.com/latest/api/ysql/the-sql-language/statements/perf_prepare/#syntax) statement:
+Here is an example for the [`PREPARE`](https://docs.ZNbase.com/latest/api/ysql/the-sql-language/statements/perf_prepare/#syntax) statement:

 ```
 prepare_statement ::= 'PREPARE' name [ '(' data_type { ',' data_type } ')' ] 'AS' statement ;